By Ben Welham

 Kia Sportage

-You can get a used Kia Sportage in a range of flavours, and the self-charging hybrid is one of the best options, offering up to 45mpg from its 1.6-litre engine.
+You can get a used Kia Sportage in a range of flavours, and the self-charging hybrid is one of the best options, offering up to 45mpg (or 500 miles) from its 1.6-litre engine.

-You also get a large car with plenty of space and ISOFIX mounting point for child seats, plus a 562-litre boot for all your family needs.
+You also get a large car with plenty of space and ISOFIX mounting points for child seats, plus a 562-litre boot for all your family needs.

-It's a truly versatile family car, and there’s no surprise Kia has sold more than five million since 1993.
+It's a truly versatile family car, and it’s no surprise that Kia has sold more than five million since 1993.

 Ford Kuga